-Let your doctor know if you are taking any prescription or non prescription medication, herbal preparation, or dietary suppliements, if you are allergic to medicines, foods or other substances, and if you have liver or kidney problems, thyroid or adrenal gland problems, or bleed problems (eg. Hemorrhage).
+Let your doctor know if you are taking any prescription or non-prescription medication, herbal preparation, or dietary supplements if you are allergic to medicines, foods or other substances, and if you have liver or kidney problems, thyroid or adrenal gland problems, or bleeding problems (eg. Hemorrhage).

 What I should know before taking Menopur?

-Do not use medication if vial is cracked, damaged, or the medication is discolored or contains particles.
+Do not use the medication if the vial is cracked, damaged, or the medication is discolored or contains particles.
 Wash your hands thoroughly with soap and water before and after the preparation of medication.